Old Town School of Folk Music: Founding

 The Old Town School of Folk Music was originally established by Dawn Greening in her family dining room.

-With her incredible warmth, and skill at building relationships, Greening and her family acted as a support system to a vast community of struggling folk artists.
+Greening and her family acted as a support system to a vast community of struggling folk artists.
 Doc Watson, Pete Seeger and Odetta were among the artists that were always welcome in their home and treated as family.

-During a time when mothers were expected to act as caretakers and people of color were supposed to enter through the back door as servants, Greening and her family took the brunt of social backlash and exclusion from their neighbors.
-Yet Greening had the foresight, connections and follow-through required to create a hub for their alternative grass-roots community.
-She personally coordinated students and teachers to regularly come into her home and experience folk music for what it was; a quilt of tradition and history meant to bring folks from all walks of life together.
+Despite social backlash from neighbors, Greening persevered to create a hub for their alternative grass-roots community.
+She coordinated students and teachers to regularly come into her home and experience folk music as she envisioned it: a quilt of tradition and history meant to bring folks from all walks of life together.
 With her support, Win Stracke and Frank Hamilton were able to formally open the school on December 1, 1957.

 Stracke was a classically trained singer and Hamilton was a young multi-instrumentalist and teacher of folk music; Hamilton had previously studied under Bess Lomax Hawes, daughter of folklorist John Lomax.
 Stracke and Hamilton met at the Gate of Horn nightclub in Chicago where they were both performing.

 Coming together with Greening, Hamilton and Stracke developed a classroom technique based upon traditional oral and folk teaching methods: listening, watching, trial and error, and playing by ear.
 Where other music schools taught sight reading and performance, Greening, Stracke and Hamilton wanted the Old Town School "method" to retain its emphasis on participation and development of aural skills.